Thinking Ahead: supporting people to plan for the future

 Perhaps we should think about planning ahead whether or not we have advanced illness or long term conditions??

-To get the most out of the resource we are running half day advanced training courses which will include the Thinking Ahead Resource.
+To get the most out of the resource we run half day advanced training courses which will include the Thinking Ahead Resource.
 This course will be relevant to you if you:

 - have attended a Talking Mats foundation training and are experienced in using Talking Mats with adults